 Offensive line coach Darrell Funk speaks about Ricky Barnum, Elliott Mealer, Taylor Lewan and this year's freshmen.

-Darrell Funk is in his third year with Michigan football as offensive line coach.
+Darrell Funk is in his fourth year with Michigan football as offensive line coach.
 Prior to joining the Wolverines in 2011, he previously served under Brady Hoke at both San Diego State (2009-10) and Ball State (2008), coaching the offensive line.

 In 2010, Funk's line at San Diego State finished sixth in fewest sacks allowed, while Ball State ranked 10th in 2008.
 Funk helped the Aztecs finish the 2010 season ranked 12th nationally in passing offense, averaging just over 295 yards per game, and 16th in total offense (456.69 ypg).
 In his lone year at Ball State, he helped the Cardinals to a 12-2 record, the MAC West Division title and a trip to the GMAC Bowl in Mobile, Ala.